othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 1. The demo starts by setting up a Kind Kubernetes cluster with isolated networking
 2. The overseer dashboard initializes immediately, providing visibility into the cluster setup process
-3. Target services are deployed in the cluster with known vulnerabilities
+3. Target services are deployed in the cluster with **deliberately created vulnerabilities**
 4. The poller begins monitoring service availability and feeds data to the overseer
 5. The blue agent is initialized with defensive responsibilities
-6. The red agent begins implementing attacks after a short delay
+6. The red agent begins **actively attacking services** after a short delay
 7. Throughout the demo, the overseer provides a comprehensive view of the battle between agents and the evolving cluster state

 ## Customization